The Loud House: Critical

 The Loud House has received positive reviews, specifically for its animation, voice acting, characterization, and the heartwarming themes of each episode.
 Emily Ashby of Common Sense Media praised the show's voice cast and thematic messages, writing that "kids will come to The Loud House for the laughs, but they'll return for the ensemble cast and the surprisingly heartwarming themes that dominate every story."
 Kevin Johnson of The A.V.
 Club gave the series a B+, noting that "the female characters are defined by their traits, but never judged for them."

 In the show's later years, it received heavy criticism for its long-running status and growing amount of spin-offs and extended media, with critics and audiences alleging the series was experiencing a decline in quality.
 Ryan Lewis of CBR.com wrote that "Nickelodeon tried too hard to match SpongeBobs influence and immediately took to creating spin-offs, a Netflix movie, and countless merchandise.
 These efforts may have been justified had The Loud House not been written with one-note stock characters making up its main cast."

+The Loud House has developed a fanbase among adults since its debut.
+In a 2017 study by the University of Turku centered on the formation of adult fandoms around animated series aimed at children and adolescents, the author, Joonas Välimäki, examined the series' adult fanbase through its dedicated subreddit on Reddit, r/theloudhouse.
+Välimäki found that discussions within the subreddit tend to involve the series' episodes and fan content and conducted a survey with six participants, who were all men around the age of 21.
+The survey revealed that the participants found out about the series through commercials on Nickelodeon and animated-related discourse on the internet.
+The Loud House: Revamped, a fan fiction published by Jamesdean5842 and mainly centered around the series was written from 2017 to 2024.
+It was 16 million words long by 2022 and over 30 million upon completion, claimed by The Spectator Australia to be "the longest fiction work in the history of the world".